-Assistant Professor and Assistant Director of Library Public Services
+Assistant Professor and Assistant Director, Library

 In today’s world, discovering new information is just a click or a flip of a page away.
 Jane Malcolm is a researcher who makes full use of this concept.
 She is continuously seeking information for the benefit of herself and others.

 When students or faculty are in need of library help, Malcolm is always eager to respond.
 Malcolm credits a “dedicated team of highly skilled library faculty and staff who work together to provide the best possible service to our students.”

 At the request of the College of Business, she created a class on finding business information.
 Competitive Business Intelligence is a core course for MBA and Master of Management students.